E.T. the Extra-Terrestrial (video game): Reception

-Anticipation for the E.T. video game was high, and Atari was hoping it would be a sought-after Christmas gift.
+Anticipation for the E.T. video game was high, and Atari hoped it would be a sought-after Christmas gift.
 In early December 1982, The New York Times reported that video games based on successful films, specifically E.T., would become "an increasingly profitable source" for video game development.
-At first, retailers ordered more supplies than what was expected to be sold, but Atari received an increasing number of order cancellations as new competitors entered the market, which the company had not anticipated.
+At first, retailers ordered more supplies than what was expected to be sold, but Atari received an increasing number of order cancellations as new competitors entered the market, which they had not anticipated.
 John Hubner and William Kistner of InfoWorld have attributed the cancellations to changes Atari initiated in its relationship to distributors.
 On November 1, 1982, Atari informed them that their contracts were canceled and that exclusive deals would be established with select distributors.
 Hubner and Kistner believed the action prompted retailers to cancel orders, which Atari had not properly tracked.

-E.T. was met with initial commercial success, being among the top four on Billboard magazine's "Top 15 Video Games" sales list in December 1982 and January 1983.
-The game sold 1.5 million units upon release, and over 2.6 million copies by the end of 1982.
+E.T. enjoyed initial commercial success, being among the top four on Billboard magazine's "Top 15 Video Games" sales list in December 1982 and January 1983.
+The game sold over 2.6 million copies by the end of 1982.
 However, at least 669,000 copies were later returned in 1983.
 One retailer said that "mostly grandmothers" bought the game; because of word-of-mouth, children preferred the best-selling Pitfall!

 Hubner and Kistner commented that the large number of produced cartridges may have resulted in excess inventory regardless of E.T.'s success.
 Even though the game was a bestseller during the holiday season, retailers still stated that its sales figures did not meet expectations.
 Warner Communications also expressed disappointment at the number of sales.
-Lower-than-expected sales figures combined with excess inventory, which produced a negative supply and demand event, prompted retailers to repeatedly discount price.
-According to Ray Kassar, about 3.5 million of the 4 million produced were sent back to the company as unsold inventory or customer returns.
-A popular rumor was that there were more E.T. cartridges produced than there were Atari 2600 units in existence.
-According to Lyle Rains, the most likely origin of this rumor was that Atari employees at the time widely believed that though the installed base of the Atari 2600 was over 20 million, the number of units still in active use was less than the number of E.T. cartridges produced.
+Lower-than-expected sales figures combined with excess inventory, which produced a negative supply and demand event, prompted retailers to repeatedly discount the price.
+According to Ray Kassar, about three and a half million of the four million produced were sent back to the company as unsold inventory or customer returns.
 Despite sales figures, the quantity of unsold merchandise, coupled with the expensive film license and the large number of returns, made E.T. a major financial failure for Atari.
-As recently as 2004, the cartridges were still very common and offered at very low prices.